- Search The Registry

 *This date marks the birth of Meta Vaux Warrick Fuller in 1877.
 She was a Black sculptor and one of the earliest studio artists to depict Black themes.

-Meta Vaux Warrick was born in Philadelphia, grew up in an upper-middle-class home, receiving lessons in art, music, dance, and horseback riding.
+Meta Vaux Warrick was born in Philadelphia and grew up in an upper-middle-class home, receiving art, music, dance, and horseback riding lessons.
 After one of her high school projects was selected to be part of the 1893 World's Colombian Exposition, her career as an artist began.
-She received a three-year scholarship to the Pennsylvania School of Industrial Art, followed by a one-year postgraduate fellowship.
+She received a three-year scholarship to the Pennsylvania School of Industrial Art and a one-year postgraduate fellowship.
 In September 1899, she studied in Paris and received private guidance from prominent sculptor Auguste Rodin who was an especially significant early supporter.

 By the time she passed away in 1968 at the age of 90, Meta Vaux Warrick Fuller had spent more than 70 years creating art and had become one of the most innovative Black artists of the twentieth century.